ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/overview.md

 {: #overview}

 Moving confidential and mission critical data to the cloud presents data confidentiality, security, and reliability concerns. {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_full}} offers highly secure database environments for enterprise workloads with sensitive data.
-{:shortdesc: .shortdesc}
+{: shortdesc}

 ## Why {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}}?
 {: #why_hpdb}

 Built on {{site.data.keyword.IBM_notm}} LinuxONE technology, {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} provides built-in encryption and tamper protection for data at rest and in flight with excellent vertical scalability and performance.
-With this leading-edge solution, you can deploy your workloads with sensitive data in a highly secure and easy-to-use enterprise cloud database environment.
+With {{site.data.keyword.ihsdbaas_full}}, you can deploy your workloads with sensitive data in a highly secure and easy-to-use enterprise cloud database environment.
 It ensures complete data confidentiality and grants data owners complete control over the data, protecting data from both external and internal threats.

 ## How does {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} work?
 {: #how_hpdb_works}

-The following architectural diagram shows how {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} (for {{site.data.keyword.mongodb}} as an example) works.
+The following architectural diagram shows the architecture of {{site.data.keyword.ihsdbaas_full}} in an {{site.data.keyword.cloud_notm}} region.

 ![{{site.data.keyword.ihsdbaas_full}} architecture](images/architecture.svg "{{site.data.keyword.ihsdbaas_full}} architecture"){: caption="Figure 1. {{site.data.keyword.ihsdbaas_full}} architecture" caption-side="bottom"}

 ## Features
 {: #features}

-### Data confidentiality
+### Data security and confidentiality
+{: #data_security}

-{{site.data.keyword.IBM_notm}} LinuxONE Secure Service Container (SSC) provides workload isolation, restricted administrator access and tamper protection.
-The service allows data owners to maintain complete control over their data in the cloud, and no one, including the cloud administrator, has access to the data at any point.
-Access to the system is restricted and is only enabled through well-defined RESTful APIs.
+Leveraging {{site.data.keyword.IBM_notm}} LinuxONE pervasive encryption and {{site.data.keyword.IBM_notm}} Secure Service Container technology, {{site.data.keyword.ihsdbaas_full}} provides workload isolation, restricted administrator access and tamper protection for data at rest and in flight.
+You can maintain complete control over your data; not even the cloud administrator has access to it at any point.

+### Highly available
+{: #highly_available}

+When you create a {{site.data.keyword.ihsdbaas_full}} service instance, you create a cluster consisting of one primary node and two secondary nodes (replicas that back up the primary), each installed in a unique Availability Zone with automatic daily backups in the local storage.
+It has vertical scalability up to machine limits and ability to scale large databases with no sharding.

 ### Fully managed
+{: #fully_managed}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} offers non-disruptive version upgrades and around-the-clock support from {{site.data.keyword.cloud_notm}}.
-Developers can focus on building applications rather than managing availability, backups, logging, monitoring, scaling, hardware setup, and software patching.
+{{site.data.keyword.ihsdbaas_full}} offers non-disruptive version upgrades, monitoring of the system by IBM SREs, and around-the-clock support from {{site.data.keyword.cloud_notm}}.
+You can focus on building applications rather than managing availability, backups, logging, monitoring, scaling, hardware setup, and software patching.

-### Highly available
-Every {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} deployment is built as a highly available clustered configuration.
-Three node clusters are available for each deployed instance hosted on LinuxONE in a Multi-Zone Region (MZR) setup within an {{site.data.keyword.cloud_notm}} Region, with automatic daily backups in the local storage.

 ### Developer friendly
+{: #developer_friendly}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} provides standardized APIs to provision, manage, maintain, and monitor {{site.data.keyword.mongodb}} EA and {{site.data.keyword.postgresql}} databases.
-For developers, it is easy to get started without the need to have specialized DBA skills.
+{{site.data.keyword.ihsdbaas_full}} provides standardized APIs to provision and monitor databases.
+It‘s easy for you to get started without the need for specialized database skills.